antsa-1/games/README.md

 ### 14.2.2022
 The site with two games, tic-tac-toe and connect four, is currently running @ http://35.217.7.146/portal/index.html
 <br>
-It is built using Maven from the source codes of the tag "prod-rel-1.0.0" .
+### 19.2.2022
+New deployment with player top-lists, deployed from tag "prod-rel-1.0.1" .
+TODO, check workspace building instructions (are based from only TicTacToe game).
 <br>
 ![tictactoe](./workspace-setup/ConnectFour.png)